Hamburg

-Hamburg, (Note: /ˈhæmbəːrɡ/ HAM-burg, /de/, /de/; Hamborg /nds/.) officially the Free and Hanseatic City of Hamburg, is the second-largest city in Germany after Berlin and seventh-largest city in the European Union, with a population of over 1.9 million.
+Hamburg, (Note: /ˈhæmbəːrɡ/ HAM-burg, /de/, /de/; Hamborg /nds/.) officially the Free and Hanseatic City of Hamburg, is the second-largest city in Germany after Berlin and sixth-largest city in the European Union, with a population of over 1.9 million.
 The Hamburg Metropolitan Region has a population of over 5.1 million and is the tenth-largest metropolitan region by GDP in the European Union.

-At the southern tip of the Jutland Peninsula, Hamburg stands on the branching River Elbe at the head of a 110 km estuary to the North Sea, at the confluence of the Alster and Bille.
+At the base of the Jutland Peninsula, the 110 km-long Elbe estuary begins in Hamburg, at the confluence of the Alster and Bille.
 Hamburg is one of Germany's three city-states alongside Berlin and Bremen, and is surrounded by Schleswig-Holstein to the north and Lower Saxony to the south.
 The Port of Hamburg is Germany's largest and Europe's third-largest, after Rotterdam and Antwerp.
 The local dialect is a variant of Low Saxon.

 The official name reflects Hamburg's history as a member of the medieval Hanseatic League and a free imperial city of the Holy Roman Empire.
 Before the 1871 unification of Germany, it was a fully sovereign city state, and before 1919 formed a civic republic headed constitutionally by a class of hereditary Grand Burghers, or Hanseaten.
-Beset by disasters such as the Great Fire of Hamburg, North Sea flood of 1962 and military conflicts including World War II bombing raids, the city has managed to recover and emerge wealthier after each catastrophe.
+Beset by disasters such as the Great Fire of Hamburg in 1842, the Allied fire-bombing of the city in 1943, and North Sea flood of 1962, the city has managed to recover and emerge wealthier after each catastrophe.
 Major regional broadcaster NDR, the printing and publishing firm Gruner + Jahr and the newspapers Der Spiegel and Die Zeit are based in the city.
 Hamburg is the seat of Germany's oldest stock exchange and the world's oldest merchant bank, Berenberg Bank.
 Media, commercial, logistical, and industrial firms with significant locations in the city include multinationals Airbus, Blohm + Voss, Aurubis, Beiersdorf, Lufthansa and Unilever.

-Hamburg is also a major European science, research, and education hub, with several universities and institutions, including the University of Hamburg, the Deutsches Elektronen-Synchrotron Laboratory DESY.
+Hamburg is also a major European science, research, and education hub, with several universities and institutions, including the University of Hamburg, and the Deutsches Elektronen-Synchrotron Laboratory DESY.
 The city enjoys a very high quality of living, being ranked 28th in the 2024 Mercer Quality of Living Survey.
 Hamburg hosts specialists in world economics and international law, including consular and diplomatic missions such as the International Tribunal for the Law of the Sea, the EU-LAC Foundation, and the UNESCO Institute for Lifelong Learning, multipartite international political conferences and summits such as Europe and China and the G20.
 Former German chancellors Helmut Schmidt and Angela Merkel were both born in Hamburg.
 The former Mayor of Hamburg, Olaf Scholz, was chancellor from December 2021 until May 2025.